2008 Ryder Cup

 The 37th Ryder Cup Matches were held September 19–21, 2008, in the United States at Valhalla Golf Club in Louisville, Kentucky.
 Team USA won 16 – 11 to end the streak of three successive victories for Europe.
 This was USA's largest margin of victory since 1981 and the first time since 1979 that the Americans had held the lead after every session of play.
 The team captains were Paul Azinger for the US and Nick Faldo for Europe.

 The U.S. team had been in the lead since the contest began on the Friday.
 Europe was two points behind going into the Sunday singles matches.
 They had only previously overturned a deficit once before, in 1995.
-USA won the majority of the first matches out and subsequently Jim Furyk defeated Miguel Ángel Jiménez 2 & 1 to win his match and win the Ryder Cup for the USA.
+America won the majority of the first matches out and subsequently Jim Furyk defeated Miguel Ángel Jiménez 2 & 1 to win his match and win the Ryder Cup for the USA.
 Other matches still out on the course would see this margin of victory increase further.
-Following the defeat Nick Faldo was heavily criticised for his decision to "bottom load" his best players in the singles when the Americans only needed 5 points to win which they got before they could have any effect on the overall outcome.
+Following the defeat Nick Faldo was heavily criticised for his decision to "bottom load" his best players in the singles when the Americans only needed 5 points to win which they got before the best Europeans could have any effect on the overall outcome.